edgeless-project/edgeless/examples/load_balance/README.md

 Therefore, the maximum throughput that can be achieved with a single instance of `sloppy_test` is 1 call/second.

-With the `load_balancer` function, we can overcome that limitation by creating multiple instances of the `sloppy_test` function, which are invoked in round robin.
+With the `load_balance` function, we can overcome that limitation by creating multiple instances of the `sloppy_test` function, which are invoked in round robin.